MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/configure-custom-channel.md

 ## Overview of custom channel

-Many organizations have in-house messaging channels that they use to interact with their customers.
+Many organizations have Line of business (in-house) messaging channels that they use to interact with their customers.
 Also, many customers use social messaging channels for their personal communication needs, and these customers prefer using the messaging channels to engage with businesses.
 Expectations of customer service via social channels are rising to the point that customers now expect the same level of service they’re used to from call and live chat to those on social channels.

-So as an organization, you want the ability to integrate your in-house, social, or any other messaging channels with Omnichannel for Customer Service.
+So as an organization, you want an ability to integrate your Line of business (in-house), social, or any other messaging channels with Omnichannel for Customer Service.

-The custom channel feature lets you integrate your in-house, social, or any other messaging channels with Omnichannel for Customer Service so as to engage with customers.
+The custom channel feature lets you integrate your Line of business (in-house), social, or any other messaging channels with Omnichannel for Customer Service so as to engage with customers.
 A few social messaging channel integration that are supported are as follows:

 - Kik
 - Telegram
 - [Direct Line](#bring-channels-using-direct-line)

+### Value proposition

+- Integrate Line of business (in-house) messaging channels that are specific to your organization.

+- Integrate social media messaging channels as per the requirement of your customers and organization.

+- Easy configuration experience in the Omnichannel Administrator app.

+- Single and unified agent experience in the Omnichannel for Customer Service app.

 ## Prerequisites